 |Production country:||Schweiz 2015|

 |Rated:||From 12 years|

-Thomas (Devid Striesow) is looking forward to his family holiday in the Swiss Alps.
+Thomas (Devid Striesow) is looking forward to the family holiday in the Swiss Alps.
 But the mood is rather depressed.
-His wife Martina (Maren Eggert) actually has no time for holidays and his daughter Jenny (Lotte Becker) has no desire.
-And then the conflict-shy Thomas was persuaded to take Sarah (Annina Walt), the 15-year-old daughter of his boss, with him.
-Thomas is so concerned with harmony that he drives his wife mad and completely overlooks that his daughter isn't really happy either.
-Nevertheless, he won't be put off: this holiday will be perfect!
-But then at a party there is a problem between Sarah and the son of the landlord of the holiday home.
-And now Thomas can't look the other way, he has to do something.
-But in an effort to avoid major conflicts, he is increasingly entangled in a web of lies and half-truths that manoeuvre him ever closer to the abyss…
+His wife Martina (Maren Eggert) doesn't really have time for a vacation and his daughter Jenny (Lotte Becker) doesn't feel like it.
+And then the conflict-shy Thomas has also been persuaded to take Sarah (Annina Walt), the 15-year-old daughter of his boss, with him.
+Thomas is so concerned with harmony that he drives his wife crazy and completely overlooks the fact that his daughter isn't really happy either.
+Nevertheless, he doesn't let himself be distracted: this holiday is going to be perfect!
+But then a problem arises at a party between Sarah and the son of the landlord of the holiday home.
+And now Thomas can't look the other way anymore, he has to do something.
+But in an effort to avoid major conflicts, he becomes increasingly entangled in a web of lies and half-truths that maneuvers him closer and closer to the abyss.

-The inevitable escalation of the events may seem a little exaggerated in the end.
-But on closer examination, the last act of the movie is an extreme, yet quite logical consequence of Thomas' behavior.
-Through his lies and silence, he has built a very shaky dam, which at some point simply had to break, leaving a trail of destruction behind.
-How Lewinsky releases his characters from this escalation is excellently solved and makes sure that the movie continues to have an effect long after its end.
-This is almost impressive, especially because of its initially very calm and carried narrative style.
+The inevitable escalation of events may seem a little overdone in the end.
+But on reflection, the film's final act is an extreme, yet entirely logical, consequence of Thomas' behaviour.
+Through his lies and silence, he has built an arguably shaky dam that was bound to break at some point, leaving a swath of devastation in its wake.
+How Lewinsky releases his characters from this escalation is superbly handled and ensures that the film lingers long after it's over.
+This is almost impressive, especially given its initially very quiet and sustained narrative.

 An article by Frankfurt-Tipp